 After gaining a strong understanding of what is needed and creating a plan for execution, PIE works with clients to develop the tool or product to satisfy their unique needs.
 This phase of the project included weekly meetings where PIE would deliver iterations and receive feedback and incorporate recommendations from the leadership team at CFW and its communication consultants..
 For each area of interest, the report took on a structure of presenting the issue, illustrating the problem with research and statistics, telling a story of how grantees are tackling these issues locally, and finally explaining how CFW and the SHEcovery™ initiative plan to address the problem at hand.
 Over the course of several months, the final report was created and shared widely through various outlets connected to the campaign.

-As with all projects, learning and improving is an important result of our work.
+As with all projects, learning is an important result of our work.
 Creating this report for CFW helped the team review both national and local data, which allowed them to orient their work in the national landscape.
 Additionally, CFW understood that the issues being addressed weren’t new, but only exacerbated by the pandemic, and the research gave them a strong reassurance that their work was indeed critical to improving conditions for women now more than ever.